stanwood/StanwoodSocial/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+#### Important:

+##### YouTube & Faceboook

+Any action will post on the author feed of course ;).

+##### Instagram

+Instagram API Sandbox environment is boxed for any activity done outside the environement , which means you will not see any likes, and you cannot comment/ share.
+The API return `unknown media id`, unless the app is on Production.
+In the example project, we pass a post which is part of the Sandbox environement to see any activity.
+In order to view the likes, we need to add your `@username` to Instagram Sanbox app.

 ## Installation

 STWSocialKit is available through [Stanwood](https://github.com/stanwood/Cocoa_Pods_Specs.git) master specs.
 To install